Austria chancellor says Putin meeting was ‘not a friendly visit’

 “The conversation with President Putin was very direct, open and tough,” Nehammer said in the statement.

-Speaking to a news conference this evening, Nehammer said it was important to tell Putin to his face that his views were not shared by other countries and that the longer the war lasted, the tougher Western sanctions against Russia would become.
+Speaking to a news conference this evening, Mr Nehammer said it was important to tell Putin to his face that his views were not shared by other countries and that the longer the war lasted, the tougher Western sanctions against Russia would become.

-“(Telling him) once will not be enough.
+“[Telling him] once will not be enough.
 Ten times will not be enough.
-It might have to be done 100 times but I think it is necessary to do everything to ensure there is peace again and people in Ukraine can live in safety,” Nehammer said.
+It might have to be done 100 times but I think it is necessary to do everything to ensure there is peace again and people in Ukraine can live in safety,” Mr Nehammer said.

-Nehammer’s meeting with his Russian counterpart was welcomed by German chancellor Olaf Scholz, while Austrian reaction has included surprise, scepticism and condemnation.
+Mr Nehammer’s meeting with his Russian counterpart was welcomed by German chancellor Olaf Scholz, while Austrian reaction has included surprise, scepticism and condemnation.

 Tweeting on Monday, professor of comparative Austrian politics at the University of Salzburg, Reinhard Heinisch, said: “Let’s hope there is more to the Austrian chancellor #Nehammer’s visit to Putin than has been said and meets the eye.
 Austria has all too often served the role of Moscow’s useful idiot in the past.”

-Nehammer’s coalition partner, the Greens, further criticised the visit.
+Mr Nehammer’s coalition partner, the Greens, also criticised the visit.
 Its foreign affairs spokesperson Ewa Ernst-Dziedzic wrote on Twitter: “I cannot condone a visit to Putin.
 This has nothing to do with diplomacy.
 This is also not an agreed roadmap for negotiations.
 Putin will use this for his propaganda.”

 Register for free to continue reading